justinmayer/tacklebox/ReadMe.md

 * `~/.tacklebox/plugins/`
 * `~/.tacklebox/themes/`

-Remember that adding your custom components at the above locations isn't sufficient — you must enable them by including them in your `fish_modules`, `fish_plugins`, and/or `fish_theme` settings.
+Remember that adding your custom components at the above locations isn't sufficient — you must enable them by including them in your `tacklebox_modules`, `tacklebox_plugins`, and/or `tacklebox_theme` settings, in addition to including tacklebox itself in your `tacklebox_path` setting.

-If you would rather keep your collection of custom goodies in your own versioned repository instead of the directories provided by Tacklebox, just create your own repository at your preferred filesystem location and prepend its path to the `fish_path` list.
+If you would rather keep your collection of custom goodies in your own versioned repository instead of the directories provided by Tacklebox, just create your own repository at your preferred filesystem location and prepend its path to the `tacklebox_path` list.

 Have a very simple function that you don't necessarily feel is worthy of creating a plugin?
 Put it in `~/.config/fish/functions/[your-function-name].fish`, creating the parent directory if it doesn't already exist.